First thing you

 Norwegian Tourist Board: Visit Norway and Norway

-Official Trondheim site: Trondheim
+Trondheim site: Trondheim

 Info on Fjords: Norway's fjords